brianarn/hugo-theme-h5bp/README.md

 customized build or anything, it's just a stock "All the things in v5.0.0".
 Updates will be assessed as available, or feel free to submit a PR. :)

-## Params
+## Site Params

-This theme supports the following additional parameters:
+This theme supports the following additional site parameters:

 ### `googleAnalytics`

-If you put your GA key into your `params` in your site configuration, the `partials/google-analytics.html` file will use it, making it easy to incorporate Google Analytics through your site.
+The `partials/google-analytics.html` partial uses this site parameter when rendering out the `script` element to inject Google Analytics

+### Post Front-matter options

+The `layout/_default/single.html` template will check for the presence of `rendertoc` in your item's front-matter, and if it exists, it will render the `{{ .TableOfContents }}` variable into the page.

 [h5bp]: https://html5boilerplate.com/
 [Hugo]: http://gohugo.io/